Debit and credit – where money goes and where it comes from (0)

 Software makes it easier

-Depending on the software, you might not need to manually record the VAT portion separately.
-In SimplBooks, entries are made with the VAT-inclusive amount, and the system automatically calculates the VAT and posts it to the correct account.
-You just need to be careful to select the right VAT rate for each transaction.
-The software then calculates the VAT and posts it to the right account automatically.
+Depending on the software, you may not need to record the VAT portion separately.
+For example, in SimplBooks, entries are made using the VAT-inclusive amount, and the system automatically calculates the VAT and posts it to the correct account.
+You just need to make sure to select the correct VAT rate for each transaction.
+The software then calculates the VAT and posts it to the correct account automatically.

 Credit

-Credit shows where the money came from.
-If you buy something, the purchases go into debit, and credit shows how you paid for them.
-If you deposit money into the company’s bank account, the money goes into the bank account’s debit, and credit shows the source.
-Sales are always recorded in credit.
+The credit side shows where the money comes from.
+If you buy something, the purchase is recorded on the debit side, and credit shows how the purchase was paid.
+If you deposit money into the company’s bank account, it is recorded on the bank account’s debit side, and credit shows the source of the funds.
+Sales are always recorded on the credit side.

 EXAMPLE